Ayush-sharma-py/Switchit/README.md

 Make sure you have Python installed on your system to run this text editor.
 The code is written in Python 3.x.

-You also need to install pytinker package using the command in cmd
+You also need to install tkinter package using the command in cmd
 ```
 pip install tkinter
 ```